luk93/IgnitionHelper/README.md

   1.4.
 Click button "Select Exp Tags (.XLSX)" and chose file created in point (1.2) 1.5.
 Click button "Generate XML" and chose file created in point (1.3) 1.6.
 Import (option "Direct") generated (*_edit.xml) file to Studio 5000 (PLC Tags branch)
+2. Creates spreadsheet showing acquired in (1) data set covering PLC Tag used in Allan Bradley and HMI Tag used in Ignition